 We recommend you stop smoking before treatment to help prevent and reduce side effects of treatment in the long term and reduce risk of further disease and new cancers developing.

 Minimise the harm from passive smoking by encouraging your friends and family to avoid smoking around you and (even better) stop smoking themselves.
-For more information and support for you and your family please contact our skilled and supportive Smoking Cessation/Alcohol Advice team on 0161 446 8236 or 0161 918 7175
+For more information and support for you and your family, please contact our skilled and supportive smoking cessation team.

 Where can I find information to help me plan my finances, find information about getting back to work, or problems in the workplace?